parth910f/Telco-Customer-Churn-Prediction-using-ANN/README.md

-# 📞 Telco Customer Churn Prediction using ANN
+# 📞 Telco Customer Churn Classifier using ANN

 ## 📌 Overview
 This project uses an Artificial Neural Network (ANN) to predict customer churn from the **IBM Telco Customer Churn** dataset.
 The model helps identify customers who are likely to leave, enabling the telecom business to proactively implement **customer retention strategies**.